aurorascharff/nextjs-starter-eslint/README.md

 ✔ No ESLint warnings or errors
 ```

-Also, veify that autoformatting works by adding the following to any tsx file:
+Also, verify that autoformatting works by adding the following to any tsx file:

 ```javascript
 const t = "t"